EDUCATION AND Outreach

 Participants will learn:

-• About: Overview of best practices when supporting friends/family, community members, or clients who are experiencing intimate partner violence.
+About: Overview of best practices when supporting friends/family, community members, or clients who are experiencing intimate partner violence.
+Can be modified for any specific population, such as survivors with pets, elderly survivors, and more.

 Audience: Adult friends, family members, advocates, and community members who have a personal connection to intimate partner violence.
 Please note that this presentation can be tailored for any organization or community group that works with survivors.
 We will provide opportunities for participant discussion and develop skills to navigate any challenges you may encounter when providing services to this population.